earaujoassis/everynote/README.md

 2. Create configuration files for each usable environment (see config/example.environment.json for an example).
 Files should be something like <environment:development|production>.json.

-3. [Optional] Seed the mongoDB database with preliminary entries
+3. [Optional] Seed the MongoDB database with preliminary entries

    ```sh
    $ grunt seed